 “With emerging technologies, there are new opportunities, now we can look at the real world and design for that,” Dan was hinting at the constant data and video feed that Tesla gathers from its global fleet of more than a million vehicles.

-Even if a Tesla car does not have the Full Self-Driving package, the basic Autopilot’s safety features play a vital role in the safety of the occupants as well as pedestrian and the surrounding vehicles.
+Even if a Tesla car does not have the Full Self-Driving package, the basic Autopilot’s safety features play a vital role in the safety of the occupants as well as pedestrians and the surrounding vehicles.

 Therefore, passing the traditional tests with 5-star ratings is a piece of cake for Tesla cars.
 Just like the Model Y passed the NHTSA safety test with flying colors earlier this year.